Jewels of Mary, Queen of Scots: Golf and the Seton necklace

-Mary, Queen of Scots, and Lord Darnley played games like bowls and wagered high stakes, and in April 1565 when Mary Beaton won at Stirling Castle, Darnley gave her a ring and a brooch set with two agates worth fifty crowns.
+Mary, Queen of Scots and Lord Darnley played games like bowls and wagered high stakes, and in April 1565 when Mary Beaton won at Stirling Castle, Darnley gave her a ring and a brooch set with two agates worth fifty crowns.
 A similar story is told of the Seton necklace, that the queen gave it to Mary Seton after she won a round of golf at Seton Palace.
 Mary certainly played golf at Seton, and in 1568 her accusers said she had played "pall-mall and golf" as usual at Seton in the days after Darnley's death.

 Mary Seton's golf connection was publicised around the time of the auction in Golf Magazine (March 1894), followed up by Robert Seton's 1901 Golf Illustrated article, 'Archery and Golf in Queen Mary's Time'.

-The Penicuik jewels and Geillis Mowbray
+The Penicuik jewels and Gillis Mowbray

+The Penicuik jewels were heirlooms in the family of John Clerk of Penicuik.
+They consist of a necklace, locket and pendant.
+The necklace has 14 large filigree open-work "paternoster" beads which could be filled with perfumed musk.
+The locket has tiny portraits of woman and a man, traditionally identified as Mary and James VI.
+The gold pendant set with pearls may have been worn with the locket.
+The Penicuik jewels are displayed at the National Museum of Scotland.

-These pieces are traditionally believed to have belonged to Geillis Mowbray of Barnbougle, who served Mary, Queen of Scots, in England and was briefly betrothed to her apothecary, Pierre Madard.
-Geillis Mowbray made her own way to London in September 1585 and made a request to join Mary's household.
+These pieces are traditionally believed to have belonged to Gilles or Gillis Mowbray of Barnbougle, who served Mary, Queen of Scots in England and was briefly betrothed to her apothecary, Pierre Madard.
+Gillis Mowbray made her own way to London in September 1585 and made a request to join Mary's household.
 Her sister Barbara Mowbray was already in the queen's household at Tutbury Castle and betrothed to marry the queen's secretary Gilbert Curll, and they married on 24 October 1585.
-Geillis was sent to Derby, and arrived at Tutbury on 9 November.
-According to a list made in 1589, Geillis Moubray (but perhaps Barbara), and her sister Jean Mowbray received pensions from Spain paid in gold ducats.
+Gillis was sent to Derby, and arrived at Tutbury on 9 November.
+According to a list made in 1589, Gillis Mowbray (but perhaps Barbara), and her sister Jean Mowbray received pensions from Spain paid in gold ducats.